j07nikita/Reading-Comprehension/readme.md

 # Reading Comprehension
 ## Team name: Flying Squad
 ## Description
+The basic idea is to enable computers to read a document and answer general queries against it.
+While this sounds like a basic seventh grade task, getting machines to do it requires some understanding about NLP and training neural networks.
+The task at hand is therefore to identify types of questions, open or closed domains, and to design an approach that could solve the task of reading and selecting what part of the text could potentially answer the question.
+As we understand it, this is essentially a question answering task with respect to a short text.
 ## Related Readings
    #### Comprehension Reader
    Given a question q consisting of l tokens {q1 ,. . . ,ql} and a document of n paragraphs where a single paragraph p